Video tolling: North America

 The first video tolling system in North America was the Highway 407 in the Greater Toronto Area.
 The 407 ETR system, which opened in 1997, has struggled somewhat with accuracy and customer service issues, and on 2003, settled a lawsuit related to potential incorrect charges on the system.
 Video Tolling systems are also being evaluated in the United States, and in 2006, the Texas Department of Transportation (TxDOT) deployed the first "Video Only" system on SH 121 north of Dallas, but not without some controversy with Cintra attempting to gain control and construction of the SH 121 Tollway; maintenance of the SH 121 Tollway was transferred to the North Texas Tollway Authority (NTTA) in 2008 and was redesignated as the Sam Rayburn Tollway.

 California

 Video tolling is used as a secondary enforcement measure for vehicles not equipped with a FasTrak RFID transponder on the toll roads, toll bridges, and high-occupancy toll lanes throughout California.
 When a vehicle does not have a transponder, or if a transponder is not detected at enforcement points, a violation enforcement system triggers a camera system that captures photos of the vehicle and its license plate for processing.

 Pennsylvania

-In 2020, the Pennsylvania Turnpike began a transition to an all-electronic toll collection throughout the turnpike system.
+The Pennsylvania Turnpike has fully converted to cashless toll collection across its entire network.
+Drivers without an E-ZPass transponder are billed through a plate-imaging program that photographs license plates at toll points and mails invoices to the vehicle's registered owner.
+This system has operated in its current form since 2020.